-1-3 p.m., Off-site at Woodland Cemetery
+Seminar Limit: 40 1 Thursday, June 20 1-3 p.m., off-site at Woodland Cemetery

 Misti Spillman is the Manager of Preservation and Community Outreach.
 She was a volunteer before becoming employed at Woodland.
-Misti has a M.A. from Wright State University in public history with a focus in museum and archival studies.
+Misti has an M.A. from Wright State University in public history with a focus on museum and archival studies.
 She also oversees gravestone preservation and conducts workshops at Woodland during the summer and with her business Reviving Cemeteries, LLC.